 While planning regulations don't dictate what a material start is precisely, it's usually assumed to be where you submit a Building Control application to dig and pour the foundations.
 An inspection by Building Control will prove the start date of the build.

-Avoid buying a plot with planning permission that is about to expire — consent will expire before you have chance to get started.
+With that in mind, avoid buying a plot with planning permission that is about to expire — consent will expire before you have chance to get started and you may pay over the odds.
 This is especially relevant on consents that were hard fought or where planning policy may have changed.
-Securing new permission may not always be possible.

 How Do I Know if I Need Planning Permission?

-If your project involves the creation of a new dwelling (by either building from scratch or subdividing an existing home), then planning permission is normally required.
+If your project involves the creation of a new dwelling (either a self build or subdividing an existing home), then planning permission is normally required.

 Larger outbuildings or extensions, or builds/improvements in designated areas or involving listed buildings, are also likely to require planning permission.